NATIONAL REPORT MEDICARE FRAUD DAY

 HOW TO OBSERVE #ReportMedicareFraudDay

 It’s time to put an end to fraudulent Medicare claims!
 Become a part of the solution.
-Simply visit the National Report Medicare Fraud Day website (www.ReportMedicareFraudDay.com).
-You can download a free e-book with step-by-step instructions for reporting Medicare fraud.
+Simply visit the website (www.ReportMedicareFraudDay.com).
+You can also download a free e-book with step-by-step instructions for reporting Medicare fraud.
 It is your one resource for all you need to know about reporting Medicare fraud.

-The National Report Medicare Fraud Day started in 2017.
-It was formed by The Hesch Firm, LLC after founding attorney, Joel D. Hesch, spent over 15 years working in DOJ’s whistleblower reward office.
+The Hesch Firm, LLC founded National Report Medicare Fraud Day in 2017.
+The day came to be after founding attorney, Joel D. Hesch, spent over 15 years working in DOJ’s whistleblower reward office.
 Mr. Hesch now exclusively represents whistleblowers nationwide in filing for rewards for reporting fraud.